Annual Technical Report 2004 on Patent Information Activities submitted by Germany (SCIT/ATR/PI/2004/DE)

 The Beginner’s mode is suitable for simple queries using provided search fields.
 The Expert mode assists users in creating complex queries.
 In this mode, users may use all defined criteria in a free query input field and combine terms to form long and complex queries using Boolean Operators.
 The Patent family search mode makes it possible to ascertain documents related to a specific document (members of a patent family).

 At present the full texts of German documents are available from 1978 to 2004.
 In 2005 we intend to include the full texts of DE documents back to 1877 (for examiners of the GPTO only).
+In addition we have included the full texts of 8 million US and WO documents as well as several million EP, FR and GB documents.
+The latter we received from the EPO.

 Storage, including mass storage media